nusenu/ContactInfo-Information-Sharing-Specification/README.md

 when no webserver is available.
 All relays using a given `url` value MUST have the same consistent `proof` value.
 You can not use multiple distinct `proof` values within a single group of relays using a certain `url` value.

+Tools performing proof checks SHOULD re-verify it at least every 6 months.

 #### uri

-The "uri" method uses the "tor-relay" well-known URI to fetch the Tor relay IDs (fingerprints) from a fixed location on the `url` domain for verification.
+The "uri" proof method uses the "tor-relay" well-known URI to fetch the Tor relay IDs (fingerprints) from a fixed location on the `url` domain for verification.

 Example: If the `url` points to "https://example.com", the verification process fetches the relay fingerprints from (the path and filename is static and defined in [Tor proposal 326](https://gitlab.torproject.org/tpo/core/torspec/-/blob/master/proposals/326-tor-relay-well-known-uri-rfc8615.md)):